-On May 24, 2005, Visteon and Ford entered into a non-binding Memorandum of Understanding ("MOU"), setting forth a framework for the transfer of twenty-three North American facilities and related assets (the "Business") to a Ford-controlled entity.
-In September 2005, Visteon and Ford entered into several definitive agreements and Visteon completed the transfer of the Business to Automotive Components Holdings, LLC ("ACH"), an indirect, wholly-owned subsidiary of Visteon.
-On October 1, 2005, Ford acquired from Visteon all of the issued and outstanding shares of common stock of the parent of ACH in exchange for Ford's payment to Visteon of approximately \$311 million (subject to post-closing adjustment), as well as the forgiveness of certain OPEB liabilities and other obligations relating to hourly employees associated with the Business, and the assumption of certain other liabilities with respect to the Business.
+On May 24, 2005, Visteon and Ford entered into a non-binding Memorandum of Understanding ("MOU"), setting forth a framework for the transfer of twenty-three North American facilities and related assets (the "Business") to a Ford controlled entity.
+In September 2005, Visteon and Ford entered into several definitive agreements and Visteon completed the transfer of the Business to Automotive Components Holdings, LLC ("ACH"), an indirect, wholly-owned subsidiary of Visteon, and its subsidiaries.

-Following the signing of the MOU and at June 30, 2005, Visteon has classified the manufacturing facilities and associated assets, including inventory, machinery, equipment and tooling, as well as associated liabilities including postretirement benefit, to be sold as "held for sale".
+Following the signing of the MOU and at September 30, 2005, Visteon has classified the manufacturing facilities and associated assets, including inventory, machinery, equipment and tooling, as well as associated liabilities including postretirement benefits, to be sold as "held for sale".
 Statement of Financial Accounting Standards No. 144 ("SFAS 144"), "Accounting for the Impairment or Disposal of Long-Lived Assets," requires long-lived assets that are considered "held for sale" to be measured at the lower of their carrying value or fair value less cost to sell and future depreciation of such assets is ceased.
 During the second quarter of 2005, the Automotive Operations recorded a pre-tax non-cash impairment of \$920 million to write-down those assets considered "held for sale" to their aggregate estimated fair value less cost to sell.
 Fair values were determined primarily based on prices for similar groups of assets determined by third-party valuation firms.